garkimasera/gaia-maker/README.md

 ## Concept

-* Focus on terraforming and plant engineering
+* Focus on terraforming and planet engineering
 * Simple simulation for temprature, rainfall, and biomes

 ## License